PrajaktaSathe/Python/README.md

 18. **Days Alive** - This is a simple program that takes input from users - Date of Birth, and using the data and using the datetime function is able to return the number of days the users has spent on the planet.
 The inputs for the date of birth given in yyyy-mm-dd format.

+19. **DSA Telegram Bot** - A project in Python which helps in DSA preparation by helping with resources for practice and studying concepts.
 ## Can I contribute?

 Yes!
 You can definitely contribute here :smile:!